gennnarino/IPTVAgent/README.md

     * Ubuntu: vim /etc/hostname, modify hostname directly
 * you can modify the installation path which is /usr/local/IPTVAgent by default in install.sh
 * you can set on/off status of all modules in cfg/iptvagent.cfg
-* you can get stream information(name,source) from database or xml file by set streamOrigin in cfg/iptvagent.cfg and cached is used to cache the information retrieved from database
 * you should provide the remote and local mysql server's information in cfg/iptvagent.cfg
 * you should modify  necessary configuration in cfg/control.cfg